Professor Robert Keiter receives natural resources law teaching award

 Excellence in teaching is the primary criterion for Martz Award, the foundation’s board said.
 It also considers a candidate’s fostering of a broad understanding of the law, mentoring of students, and innovative teaching style.

-Keiter holds a J.D. degree with honors from Northwestern University and a B.A. with honors from Washington University.
-He has taught at the University of Wyoming, Boston College, and Southwestern University, and served as a Senior Fulbright Scholar at Tribhuvan University in Kathmandu, Nepal.
-In addition to his service with the Rocky Mountain Mineral Law Foundation, he has served as a Trustee of the National Parks Conservation Association, the Sonoran Institute, the University of Utah’s Institute for Clean and Secure Energy, and the University of Wyoming’s Ruckelshaus Institute of Environment and Natural Resources.
+Keiter holds a JD with honors from Northwestern University and a BA with honors from Washington University.
+He has taught at the University of Wyoming, Boston College, and Southwestern University, and served as a senior Fulbright scholar at Tribhuvan University in Kathmandu, Nepal.
+In addition to his service with the Rocky Mountain Mineral Law Foundation, he has served as a trustee of the National Parks Conservation Association, the Sonoran Institute, the University of Utah’s Institute for Clean and Secure Energy, and the University of Wyoming’s Ruckelshaus Institute of Environment and Natural Resources.
 He is the author of five books and numerous book chapters and journal articles.
-The University of Utah this year named him a Distinguished University Professor.
+The University of Utah this year named him a distinguished university professor.

 The Rocky Mountain Mineral Law Foundation board wrote of Keiter: “Your teaching career has truly exemplified the spirit in which the Clyde O. Martz Award is made and we honor this level of dedication to your profession.”